-where $\gamma$ and $e$ are the gyromagnetic ratio and the elementary charge, respectively. $w$ is the width of the crossbar device, and $V_\mathrm{FM}$ is the volume of the FM layer where the FMR is excited. $\eta$ is the ratio of the total width of the device under the signal and ground lines to the distance between the electrodes. $M_\mathrm{s}$ and $M_\mathrm{eff}$ are the saturation magnetization and effective demagnetization field of the FM layer, respectively. $\kappa$ defined in Eq.~(\ref{eq:eff}) characterizes the charge-current generation efficiency through the spin and orbital channels: the ISHE induced by the spin pumping and the IOHE induced by the orbital pumping (see Methods).
-In Fig.~\ref{fig5}, we show Ti-layer thickness $t_\mathrm{Ti}$ dependence of $\kappa$, determined by measuring the $\theta$ dependence of $I_\mathrm{DC}$, for the Ni(5~nm)/Ti($t_\mathrm{Ti}$) bilayer.
-Figure~\ref{fig5} shows that the charge-current generation efficiency $\kappa$ increases with the thickness of the Ti layer, providing evidence that the charge current originates from the bulk of the Ti layer.
-This result supports that the observed $I_\mathrm{pump}$ signals are dominated by the IOHE rather than interface and/or surface effects.
-We also note that the charge-current generation efficiency of the Ni/Ti bilayer is about an order of magnitude smaller than $\kappa=5.7\times 10^9$~m$^{-1}$ of the Fe(5~nm)/Pt(10~nm) bilayer, which is roughly consistent with the difference between the generation efficiencies of orbital and spin torques in these systems~\cite{hayashi2022observation}.
-Figure~\ref{fig5} also suggests the possibility that the characteristic length scale of the charge-current generation is shorter than that of the orbital-torque generation~\cite{hayashi2022observation}.
-This result implies that the length scale associated with the generation of orbital currents by the OHE is different from that by orbital pumping.
-Similar arguments have been made for the length scales of intrinsically generated spin Hall currents and diffusive spin currents, but their relationship remains unclear~\cite{doi:10.1063/5.0024019}.
-Understanding the length scales associated with spin and orbital transport remains to be a challenge for future studies.
+In Fig.~\ref{fig5}, we show Ti-layer thickness $t_\mathrm{Ti}$ dependence of $\kappa$, determined by measuring the $\theta$ dependence of $I_\mathrm{DC}$, for the Ni(5~nm)/Ti($t_\mathrm{Ti}$) bilayers.
+The charge-current generation efficiency $\kappa$ of the Ni/Ti bilayer is about an order of magnitude smaller than $\kappa=24\times 10^{15}$~$\Omega^{-1}$m$^{-2}$ of the Fe(5~nm)/Pt(10~nm) bilayer, which is roughly consistent with the difference between the generation efficiencies of the orbital and spin torques in these systems~\cite{hayashi2022observation}.
+Figure~\ref{fig5} shows that $\kappa$ of the Ni/Ti bilayer increases with $t_\mathrm{Ti}$.
+By fitting the $t_\mathrm{Ti}$ dependence of $\kappa$ for the Ni/Ti bilayer with a function proportional to $\tanh(t_\mathrm{Ti}/2\lambda_\mathrm{Ti})$, we obtain the characteristic length of the charge-current generation to be $\lambda_\mathrm{Ti} = 4.6$~nm.
+This characteristic length is an order of magnitude smaller than that of the orbital-torque generation~\cite{hayashi2022observation,choi2021observation}, implying that the length scale associated with the orbital transport triggered by the orbital pumping is different from that triggered by the OHE.
+Similar arguments have been made for spin transport; a potential difference in the length scales of diffusive spin currents and intrinsically generated spin Hall currents has been suggested, but their relationship remains unclear~\cite{doi:10.1063/5.0024019}.